tecno-consultores/base-python-poetry/README.md

 # base-python-poetry

-A Python 3.11 (Debian) Docker image with poetry
+A Python (Debian) Docker image with poetry.
+The tag corresponds to the python version

 List of installed packages: